PAGE UPDATED: 17.06.2022

 Stage 5: is about losing our role as observer and becoming part of the landscape, part of the story

 This is a major challenge on a pilgrimage.
 How do we viscerally connect to the landscape and environment and become part of the story?
-How do we move beyond merely witnessing a journey or the destination itself and become part of it?
+How do we move beyond merely witnessing a journey and become truly part of it?

 What’s called for here is getting out of your head!
 To put aside your everyday worries, concerns, inner dialogues – pressing the pause button – and living in the eternal now.
 But this is not an easy task!

-How is it done?
+How do you do that?
 Meditation?
 Drink?
 Drugs?
 Fasting?
 Yoga?
 Walking?

-The pilgrimage itself should become the ‘liminal space’ that creates an altered state within you, where your soul starts to re-awaken.
+The pilgrimage itself should become the ‘liminal space’ that creates an altered state within you.
+A state where your soul starts to re-awaken.

 Stage 6: leads to a more visionary appreciation of the land, seeing it as a place where heaven and earth touch.
 Here we are seeing with the eyes of spirit